ycm-core/YouCompleteMe/README.md

 Install development tools and CMake:

     sudo apt-get install build-essential cmake

-**Note:** On older systems (eg. Ubuntu 14.04) you may run into compilation-issues with `cmake`.
+**Note:** On older systems (e.g. Ubuntu 14.04) you may run into compilation issues with `cmake`.
 Therefore, install the following instead:

     sudo apt-get install build-essential cmake3